 James and his wife, Grace, currently reside in Porterdale, and are members of Covington First United Methodist Church.

 Carlo Otalora joined the Caldwell & Cowan family in January of 2017.
 Born and raised in Miami, Florida, he is a 2015 graduate of Miami Dade College School of Funeral Services.
 Carlo moved to Atlanta in 2016, and worked in the Atlanta area before coming to Caldwell & Cowan.
-Fluent in Spanish, Carlo is currently serving his Apprenticeship and working toward his Funeral Director and Embalmer licensure.
+Fluent in Spanish, Carlo is currently working as a Funeral Director and Embalmer.

-Ben Reynolds has been a part of the Caldwell & Cowan family for several years, starting out as a Funeral Service Assistant, and now serving as an Apprentice Funeral Director.
+Ben Reynolds has been a part of the Caldwell & Cowan family for several years, starting out as a Funeral Service Assistant, and now serving as a Funeral Director.
 As a member of the Caldwell & Cowan removal team, Ben will often be the first person from the funeral home to meet a family.
-A Covington resident for six years, Ben is a recent graduate of Gupton Jones College of Funeral Service, and will soon become a fully licensed Funeral Director and Embalmer.
-Ben attends East Newton Baptist Church, and assists with the Youth Group there.
+Ben is a graduate of Gupton-Jones College of Funeral Service.
+He is a resident of Covington, attends East Newton Baptist Church, and assists with the Youth Group there.

 Chris Socha, Case Processor

 Chris Socha joined the Caldwell & Cowan Family in 2017, and works as a Case Processor.
 A graduate of the Athens Tech Cosmetology Program, she has an extensive background working in customer service.
 Chris is a longtime resident of Covington, and has two amazing daughters, Delaney and Emma.